 You might be surprised at the types of gift cards that are available.
 State parks, such as Georgia State Parks and Historic Sites, offer gift cards for their admission fees.

-Xanterra, which operates many National Park hotels, trains and other experiences, also offers gift cards.
-These can be used for lodging, dining, cruising, shopping and activities.
+Xanterra, which operates many National Park hotels, trains and other experiences, also offers gift cards that have no expiration date.
+These can be used for lodging, dining, cruising, shopping and activities in places such as:

 Sam’s Club offers a variety of gift cards for travel, including Disney gift cards.
 (Get a $20 Sam’s Club gift card for joining.)